IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-7.md

 ~~~

 When you build your application more frequent or other users shall use the new|custom|updated toolkit, then it might make sense to upload the toolkit to the build service.
-As soon the toolkit has been uploaded to the Streams build service, it will be known when building your Streams application.
+As soon as the toolkit has been uploaded to the Streams build service, it will be known when building your Streams application.

 # Uploading toolkits to the Streams Build Service